 Numbness or tingling may be felt if a nerve is pinched.
 If it is severely pinched, weakness of an affected extremity can occur.
 If a herniated disc pushes on the spinal cord, this can cause injury to the spinal cord.
 This is termed myelopathy.

 Symptoms of myelopathy include numbness, tingling, and weakness.
 For example, a large herniated disc in the cervical spine could cause cervical myelopathy if it is large enough to push on the spinal cord with resulting symptoms of numbness, tingling, and weakness in the arms and possibly the legs.

 - Muscle weakness in the arms or legs

-Surgery & medication are usually recommended as treatments to spondylosis.
-Physical therapy, massage therapy and acupuncture are widely recognized for its non invasive procedures in pain management.
+Surgery & medication are usually recommended as treatments for spondylosis.
+Physical Therapy is widely recognized for its non-invasive procedure in pain management.